facebookresearch/ParlAI/README.md

 - [**mturk**](./parlai/mturk): contains code for setting up Mechanical Turk, as well as sample MTurk tasks
 - [**messenger**](./parlai/messenger): contains code for interfacing with Facebook Messenger
 - [**zoo**](./parlai/zoo): contains code to directly download and use pretrained models from our model zoo

-## Detailed Goals

-Unified framework for evaluation of dialogue models

-- downloads tasks/datasets on demand and provides the same simple interface to them
-- unifies dataset input and evaluation frameworks/metrics
-- `agents/` directory encourages researchers to submit their training code to the repository to share with others
-- aids reproducibility

-End goal is general dialogue, which includes many different skills

-- seamlessly combines simulated and real language tasks
-- encourages multi-task model development & evaluation
-- helps to reduce overfitting of models to specific datasets

-End goal is real dialogue with people

-- train and evaluate on live dialogue with humans via Mechanical Turk or Messenger
-- easy setup for connecting turkers with your dialogue agent
-- allow to compare different research groups turk experiments

-Set of datasets to bootstrap a working dialogue model for human interaction

-- motivates building new datasets that will go in the repository

-## Properties

-- All datasets look like natural dialogue: a single format / API.
-- Both fixed datasets (conversation logs) and interactive (online/RL) tasks.
-- Both real and simulated tasks.
-- Supports other media, e.g. visual in VQA.
-- Can use Mechanical Turk to run / collect data / evaluate.
-- Python framework.
-- Examples of training with PyTorch.
-- Supports batch and hogwild training and evaluation of models.

 ## Support
 If you have any questions, bug reports or feature requests, please don't hesitate to post on our [Github Issues page](https://github.com/facebookresearch/ParlAI/issues).